Explained

 1. Visual demonstrations for better product understanding

 Instead of describing a feature or functionality in paragraph after paragraph – or having to leave out some cool details to keep it short – a concise video can show the feature in action – often in less than the time it takes people to read and comprehend what you’re trying to see.
 The added bonus is that people get to see the user interface in action.
-People will grasp the practical applications and benefits much quicker, and get to know your product.

 2. Onboarding tutorials or walkthroughs